smalos/nuBuilder4-Code-Library/codelib/automation_call_procedure_externally/automation_call_procedure_externally.md

 ## Automation: How to run a PHP procedure from outside nuBuilder?

-In nuBuilderPro (v3) it was possible to run a Procedure at the server's command line via a cron jobs etc.
+In nuBuilderPro (v3) it was possible to run a [Procedure](https://wiki.nubuilder.net/nubuilderforte/index.php/Procedures) from outside nuBuilder.
-(Allow Non Secure Access).
+([By setting "Allow Non Secure Access"](https://wiki.nubuilder.net/nubuilderv3/index.php/Creating_PHP_Code#Allow_Non_Secure_Access)).
 Unfortunately, this is no longer possible with nuBuilder 4.

 Therefore, I created nucall_ext.php which makes this possible again.